-In first season Angel, Irish actor Glenn Quinn was accused of having a poor Irish accent when playing the character of Doyle.
-In reality, he was asked to affect an American accent on words the editors thought were difficult to understand when spoken in his natural Irish accent.
+In first season Angel, Irish actor Glenn Quinn was accused of having a poor Irish accent as Doyle (no doubt because he had a real working-class Dublin accent rather than a "stage-Irish" one).
+In reality, he was asked to affect an American accent on words the editors thought were difficult to understand when spoken in his own accent.

 Alexis Denisof also slipped now and then on words like "data".